Generic Name: interferon alfa-2b (Injection route)

-Interferon alfa-2b injection is used to treat hepatitis B and C, lymphoma, malignant melanoma (skin cancer), genital warts, hairy cell leukemia, and Kaposi's sarcoma (in people with AIDS).
+Interferon alfa-2b injection is used to treat hepatitis B and C, lymphoma (lymph node cancer), malignant melanoma (skin cancer), genital warts, hairy cell leukemia (blood cell cancer), and Kaposi sarcoma (AIDS-related tumor).
 Interferons are substances produced by cells in the body to help fight infections and tumors.
 Interferon alfa-2b is a synthetic (man-made) version of these substances.

 This medicine is available only with your doctor's prescription.